-Specific Outcomes expected by end of Y4 Reported status as at mid-term review 1.4:1 PNG and Solomon Islands remain listed for export of fishery products to the EU and at least 2 other Pacific Island countries graduate to the list and can comply with IUU documentation requirements 1.4:2 The number of listed processing establishments in PICs approved for export to the EU doubles from 5 to 10 10 processing plants listed.
+Specific Outcomes expected by end of Y4 Reported status as at mid-term review 1.4:1 PNG and Solomon Islands remain listed for export of fishery products to the EU and at least PNG and Solomon Islands' status positive.
+Fiji seems on track for reinstatement.
+Other 2 other Pacific Island countries graduate to the list and can comply with IUU documentation requirements 1.4:2 The number of listed processing establishments in PICs approved for export to the EU doubles from 5 to 10 10 processing plants listed.
 Establishments and vessels seeking listing in PNG, Solomon Islands, Fiji.
 1.4:3 OIE reporting by countries is maintained and PICs are able to export marine aquarium products to Europe Not reported (relates to export of aquarium products and therefore falls between different Components for reporting purposes.)
 1.4:4 At least 5 private sector suppliers are able to export to new markets (other than EU) as a result of advice and assistance provided by the project.
-Markets accessed other than the EU: U.S., Japan, Australia, New Zealand, China.
-Working on Canada.
-Intra-regional trade: Fiji to PNG.